nfour/rram/README.md

         - `ES2016`
         - Example: `async function() { await fetch('http://stuff.com') }`
         - Causes all `async` functions to become `bluebird` `coroutine`'s.
 Exact same syntax as the async await poised to be integrated into ES7, but ensures the promise involved an instance of `bluebird`.
-    - `decorators`
-        - ES2017
-        - Currently unused, but may fit in when clear

 ## ESLint